 Fertility drugs can be divided into several categories, including birth control pills, stimulation drugs, ovulation drugs, hormone supplements.
 Each type of medicine is used at a different stage of the IVF process.
 Some of them are used to stimulate egg production, others to trigger or control ovulation.
 There are several companies that manufacture fertility drugs.
-Some of the brands are Gonal F, Follistim, Menopur, Ovidrel, Cetrotide, and more.
+Get in touch with our patient coordinator to learn more about the drugs typically used in IVF.

 What Do Fertility Drugs Contain?

-These are hormone injections used to stimulate the development of multiple eggs.
-These injections contain either FSH (follicle-stimulating hormone) or both LH (luteinizing hormone) and FSH.
-FSH is also sometimes used to stimulate sperm production in men.
+These fertility drugs are used to stimulate the development of multiple eggs.
+They usually come in the form of shots that contain FSH (follicle-stimulating hormone) or both LH (luteinizing hormone) and FSH.
+In some cases, FSH is used to ecourage the sperm production in men.

 Women who undergo IVF treatment in Cyprus will typically take stimulation injections for 10 to 12 days.
 During this time, the patient will be closely monitored to determine the responsiveness of the ovaries and decide if the medication dose needs to be adjusted.

-An hCG injection is used during IVF in Cyprus to trigger ovulation and release of the mature eggs from the ovaries.
-Human chorionic gonadotropin is a hormone that is produced during pregnancy.
+An hCG (human chorionic gonadotropin) injection is used during IVF in Cyprus to trigger ovulation and release of mature eggs from the ovaries.
+Human chorionic gonadotropin is a hormone that is also produced during pregnancy.

-These medications prevent premature ovulation in IVF treatments and are typically taken for four to five days before the egg retrieval.
-By controlling ovulation, GnRH analogs allow more time for the eggs to mature and prevent the release of eggs before the time of the egg retrieval.
+These medications are used to prevent premature ovulation in IVF treatments and are typically taken four to five days before the egg retrieval.
+By controlling ovulation, these fertility drugs allow the eggs to mature and prevent ovulation before the time of the egg retrieval.

-Progesterone supplements are usually prescribed to prepare the uterine lining for the embryo transfer.
+Post transfer supplements are usually prescribed to prepare the uterine lining for the embryo transfer.
 The lining of the uterus should be around 7 mm thick around the time of the transfer.
-This creates a favorable environment for the embryos to attach to the uterus and continue developing.
-Progesterone also helps sustain a healthy pregnancy, especially in the first few weeks after the embryo transfer.
+This creates a favorable environment for the embryos to attach and continue developing.
+Post transfer medications sustain a healthy pregnancy, especially in the first few weeks after the embryo transfer.